 The proposed project in general would widen, realign and re-stripe 24th Street from west of State Route 99 to east of M Street, as well as realign and re-stripe 23rd Street from west of C Street to east of M Street, in order to add two travel lanes (one in each direction) to the roadway.
 The project would also widen the Oak Street/24th Street intersection.

-The sound walls along the north side of 24th Street within the residential area are currently under construction.
+The sound walls along the north side of 24th Street within the residential area have been completed.

 24th Street Historic Districts